Athribis Project

 The Athribis Project is an archaeological and philological endeavour investigating the ruins of the Pharaonic and later Coptic Christian community of the Ancient Egyptian town of Athribis, near to the modern city of Sohag, Egypt.
 The aim of the project is to fully and thoroughly research, preserve and publish the written records, material technologies and phases of construction of the large temple in the town, which was dedicated to the god Min-Re, his wife Repyt and their son, the child-god Kolanthes.

 A team of Egyptologists, conservationists and architectural experts from Germany, Poland and Egypt have been working on the project since 2003, under the leadership of Christian Leitz, professor of Egyptology at Tübingen University.

 Geographical location

-Athribis is located about 7 kilometres or 4 miles southwest of the modern city of Sohag (about 200km or 125mi north of Luxor), at the foot of the mountains on the west bank of the Nile.
+Athribis is located about 7 kilometres or 4 miles southwest of the modern city of Sohag (about 200 km or 125 mi north of Luxor), at the foot of the mountains on the west bank of the Nile.
 This area would have been part of the 9th Upper Egyptian nome of Ancient Egypt, whose capital was at Achmim, directly opposite Athribis on the east bank of the Nile.
 The archaeological site stretches over more than 30 hectares which for the most part remains unexcavated and consists of the temple complex, a settlement, the necropolis and quarries.
 The temple currently being excavated measures 75 by 45 metres, while the other of the two temples is still buried underneath the sand.